Many or all companies we feature compensate us. Compensation and editorial

 How do you find a student loan with the lowest rate?

 Generally, the shortest repayment term available will result in a lower rate.
 Lenders may also offer better rates if you have a cosigner.
-And the lower the loan amount, the lower the interest rate.
+And the lower the loan amount, the lower the interest rate is likely to be.

 Many borrowers have a combination of private and federal loans.
-If you’re like many students, you may be able to get a low rate with a federal loan, but it may only cover a portion of your tuition.
-You can then explore private loans—possibly with a higher rate—to cover the rest.
+You might be able to get a low fixed rate with a federal loan, but if it only covers a portion of your tuition, you can explore private loans to cover the rest.